MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-python.md

 ## Python and API version profiles

 The Python SDK supports API version profiles to target different cloud platforms such as Azure Stack and global Azure.
-You can use API profiles in creating solutions for a hybrid cloud.
+Use API profiles in creating solutions for a hybrid cloud.
 The Python SDK supports the following API profiles:

 - **latest**
     This profile targets the most recent API versions for all service providers in the Azure Platform.